 Typically, a graduate student admitted to our graduate programs with an offer of support will receive a half-time (20 hrs/week), 9-month (academic) assistantship appointment beginning August 16 and ending May 15 of each academic year.
 Financial support can also be provided in the form of fellowships or grant-supported research assistantships.
 A student who enters our graduate programs with a bachelor's degree is paid a lower salary than one who has received a Master's degree at another institution (with the Master's thesis subsequently accepted by the appropriate program at WSU).
 All first year students are normally put on appointment at the lower salary and adjusted accordingly following the first semester of enrollment, if necessary.

 Assistantship appointments include in-state or out-of-state tuition waivers.
 These are paid, for the most part, by the university.
-To be eligible for either type of waiver, graduate students MUST: Live in the State of Washington, be enrolled in 18 credits per semester, have an appointment of 50 percent or greater, make satisfactory progress within the program, fulfill the duties of their assistantship adequately, and remain in good standing academically (3.0 cumulative GPA).
+To be eligible for either type of waiver, graduate students MUST: Live in the State of Washington, be enrolled in a minimum of 10 credits per semester, have an appointment of 50 percent or greater, make satisfactory progress within the program, fulfill the duties of their assistantship adequately, and remain in good standing academically (3.0 cumulative GPA).

 While the university covers most of the cost of tuition, a small residual amount (fees) must be paid by the student.
 The out-of-pocket expense for the 2011-2012 academic year is/was $1,028 per semester.
 This amount does not include books and school supplies.

 Finally, graduate student medical insurance is included as a benefit paid by the university.
 Supplemental student insurance is available for family members at a reasonable rate through the university.